DavidWalker-hub/art-gallery/README.md

 | year             | VARCHAR   |
 | created_at       | timestamp |

+###users_artwork

 | Field            | Type      |
 | ---------------- | --------- |
 | user_id          | UUID      |
 | artwork_id       | BIGINT    |

+## Harvard Museum API

+An Api key is required to access the images from the harvard API.
+It can be accessed here [Harvard art museum](https://www.harvardartmuseums.org/collections/api))